tobielee/recipes/dessert/pineapplecake.md

 ##### Crust/shell
 * [Shortbread](../auxiliary/shortbread.md)

-Note this shortbread is probably a bit too delicate - may need to use all-purpose flour or knead the dough (or incorporate some egg white) for more structure.
+Note this shortbread is probably a bit too delicate - may need to use all-purpose flour or knead the dough (or incorporate some egg white) for more structure or just extend bake time by a couple mins?

 ##### Filling
 * 1 pineapple (750-800 g pineapple)